Brain as food

 The brain, like most other internal organs, or offal, can serve as nourishment.
 Brains used for nourishment include those of pigs, squirrels, rabbits, horses, cattle, monkeys, chickens, camels, fish, lamb, and goats.
 In many cultures, different types of brain are considered a delicacy.

 Cultural consumption

 The brain of animals features in French cuisine, in dishes such as cervelle de veau and tête de veau.
 A dish called maghaz is a popular cuisine in Pakistan, Bangladesh, parts of India, and diaspora countries.
 In Turkish cuisine, brain can be fried, baked, or consumed as a salad.
 In Chinese cuisine, brain is a delicacy in Chongqing or Sichuan cuisine, and it is often cooked in spicy hot pot or barbecued.
-In the southern part of China, pig brain is used for tianma zhunao tang.
-In South India, goat brain curry or fry is a delicacy.
-Even in Mumbai, the local indigenous East Indian community has their own version of brain masala curry.
+In the southern part of China, pig brain is cooked into soup as tianma zhunao tang.
+In South India, goat brain curry (మేక మెదడు కూర) or fry (మేక మెదడు వేపుడు) is a delicacy.
+Mumbai has its own version of brain masala curry.